|Subscribe | What is RSS|

 Contact: Bill Martin, (843) 883-3123 x 11

 The Historic District represents the evolution of events important in United States maritime history from 1895 to 1962.
-Designed by architect Jack Graham and commissioned on June 15, 1962 as the last major lighthouse to be built in the United States, the Sullivan’s Island Lighthouse replaced the original Charleston harbor light (otherwise known as the Morris Island Lighthouse), which was built in 1876.
+Commissioned 50 years ago on June 15, 1962 as the last major lighthouse to be built in the United States, the Sullivan's Island Lighthouse replaced the original Charleston harbor light (also known as the Morris Island Lighthouse) which was built in 1876.
+Its unique triangular shape, interior elevator and aluminum siding distinguish it from more traditional lighthouses.